Houdini's Great Escape: Incident

 On October 9, 2010, Houdini's Great Escape (renamed temporarily to Midnight Mansion), which was available during Fright Fest, had caught on fire.
 Firefighters were called to extinguish the flames, but the ride was closed for the rest of the night and the following day.
 Investigations show that a flammable cobweb hanging on the top of the building was the cause of the fire after coming in close contact with a light fixture.
 Nearly 20 feet of cobweb burned up, and the building only suffered minor damages to the roof and exterior.
 No one was injured but damages were estimated at $5,000.

 Ride

 Queue

 The line weaves through Houdini's garden, which features several trees, shrubs, and an ornate fountain.
-The queue line at Great Adventure is next to the park's Carousel, as well as the Dare Devil Dive SkyCoaster.
-Screams can be heard from the Dare Devil Dive while waiting in line for Houdini at Great Adventure.
+The queue line at Great Adventure is next to the park's Carousel.
 The line stops in front of Houdini's house, which features posters advertising Houdini's magic tricks, as well as daily seances which are held in the house.